tymoulton/NGTS-Orion-Dipper-Stars/README.md

 Work to be submitted to Monthly Notices of the Royal Astronomical Society, expected January 2021

-# Alien Sulfur Cycles
-Code associated with “Sulfate Aerosol Hazes and SO2 Gas as Constraints on Rocky Exoplanets' Surface Liquid Water” by Loftus, Wordsworth, &amp; Morley (2019), submitted ApJ.
-(Henceforth, LoWoMo19.)

 ### Logistics
 The code is written in Python 3.